|Paying Tickets or Paying Bail

 Please note that the below instructions "DO NOT APPLY" to traffic violations issued by Lafayette City Police or Lafayette City Marshals.
 Those tickets are processed through the Lafayette City Court offices.
 For payment information and instructions please call (337) 291-8736.

-The Bonding, Fines, and Commissary office is located on the 4th Floor of the old Lafayette Parish Government building located at 1010 Lafayette Street, and is open Monday through Friday from 8 AM to 4:15 PM.
+The Bonding, Fines, and Commissary office is located on the 4th Floor of the old Lafayette Parish Government building located at 1010 Lafayette Street, and is open Monday through Thursday 7:30am to 4:45pm and Friday from 8 AM to 4:15 PM.
 After hours, bonding is located at 916 Lafayette St. in front of the Correctional Center.
 Acceptable forms of payment are cash, money orders (Commissary, money orders only), or Visa and Mastercard.
 In accordance with LA R.S.
 15:571.11, 33:1423.1 and 33.2933, a 3% local charge will be added to all credit card payments.
 When paying traffic tickets, the ticket, or a copy brought to the cashier, will greatly expedite the process.
 Traffic tickets that have not yet been to court must be paid in full prior to the due date found near the bottom of the ticket.
 Installment payments are not an option when attempting to pay fines prior to court.
 When paying criminal fines, please present the docket number to the deputy as this will also expedite the process.
 Only misdemeanor violations may be paid in advance; criminal fines must first be processed through the court.
 Once the courts have ordered a fine to be paid, installments may be made, as long as the fine is paid by the due date given in court.

 For after hours convenience, a drop box is located adjacent to the entrance of the Records office located at 316 West Main Street.
 Be sure to make all money orders payable to LPSO, and include your name and address as the sender.
 If paying a traffice citation, be sure to attach the citation to the money order, and if paying a criminal fine, attach any citation from the court to the money order and write the docket number on the money order as well.
 If you would like to receive a receipt by mail, be sure to include a self-addressed stamped envelope.
 Anything dropped in the box after 3 pm will be credited on the next business day.
 DO NOT PLACE CASH IN THE BOX.